Which Beatle came from the poorest background?

 One future Beatles did experience a Dickensian childhood combining poverty, ill health and paternal abandonment.
-The then Richard Starkey would not meet the other Beatles until October, 1960.
+Richard Starkey grew up in Dingle area of the city notorious for crime and poverty.